-- New jobs at Mechatherm as its wins multi-million furnace order
+- New jobs at Mechatherm available as it wins multi-million pound furnaces order

 - Mechatherm looking forward